A lower bound on the stable 4-genus of knots: Example: Twist Knots

 \begin{cor} Let $K_n$ be the twist knot with $n \in \mathbb{N}\backslash\{0,2\}$ full right hand twists and $p$ a prime dividing $4n+1$.
 Then

-where $q = (4n+1)/p$.\myqed \end{cor}
+where $q = (4n+1)/p$. \end{cor}

 \begin{rem} One can check from the previous computations that $K_0$, $K_1$ and $K_2$ are the only twist knots with $L = 0$.
-This means that that a non-trivial lower bound for $g_{st}$ can be obtained from Corollary \ref{corexmain} (resp.
-Theorem \ref{mainthm}) for any twist knot $K_n$ with $n \geq 3$.
+This means that a non-trivial lower bound for $g_{st}$ can be obtained from \cref{corexmain} (resp.\ \cref{mainthm}) for any twist knot $K_n$ with $n \geq 3$.
 The unknot $K_0$ and the Stevedore knot $K_2$ are slice, and the figure-eight $K_1$ represents torsion in the knot concordance group $\mathcal{C}$.
-It follows that
+Thus we obtain the following corollaries. \end{rem}